mmloveaa/alexa-quote-of-the-day/README.md

 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Examples
-    User: "Alexa, ask Space Geek for a space fact"
+    User: "Alexa, tell me a quote about {success | Category}"
-    Alexa: "Here's your space fact: ..."
+    Alexa: "Here's your Burton Quote: ..."